Trump’s Plan for New Offshore Oil & Gas Drilling

 The California Current upwelling system is one of the top five most biodiverse and rich marine ecosystems in the world, providing a high level of unparalleled productivity that supports fisheries, tourism, and livelihoods.
 Most notably, the Santa Barbara Channel includes the Channel Islands National Marine Sanctuary and Park, as well as federal and state Marine Protected Areas.
 This area is also an important migratory route and feeding area for endangered blue, humpback, and fin whales, which are vulnerable to oil and gas drilling activities, ship strikes, seismic surveys, and oil spills.

 EDC has been the lead organization fighting against risky oil practices for the past 40 years.
 We have continuously won the battle against irresponsible fossil fuel projects and have done so with the support of the people of California and our state leaders.
 Our communities recall all too well the catastrophic impacts oil had on our coastline after the 1969 and 2015 oil spills, and this Draft Proposed Plan is in direct opposition of the needs and wishes of those who live along the coast and depend directly on California’s unparalleled coastal and marine resources.
-With the administration’s recent proposal for new offshore oil drilling, EDC will stand strong in our fight to protect our coast and marine environment, but we need your help!
+We anticipate a resurgent effort from the administration to press for new offshore oil drilling in 2020.
+EDC will stand strong in our fight to protect our coast and marine environment, but we need your help!